yuchenzh/FastChemistrySolver-OpenFOAM-10/README.md

 **controlDict**

     libs
     (
         "libFastChemistryModel.so"
     );

 **chemistryProperties**

     chemistryType
     {
         solver          OptRodas34;
-                    //OptRosenbrock34;
-                    //OptSeulex;
+        //solver          OptRosenbrock34;
+        //solver          OptSeulex;
         method          FastChemistryModel;
     }

     // The option is consistent with OpenFOAM-10.
 The Jacobian matrix of OF-10 is based on the
     // mass fraction (Jy).
 The matrix dCdY is used to convert the Jc to Jy.
 If fast option is used,
     // the non-diagonal element dCdY is zero, and the converting will be fast.
 However, this may
-// influence the converging rate, especially the torelance is tight. jacobian    exact;
+    // influence the converging rate, especially the torelance is tight.
-            //fast;
+    // The convergence rate can be evaluated through 0D ignition problems jacobian    exact;
+    //jacobian    fast;

     // switch on the chemistry
     chemistry       on;
-                //off
+    //chemistry       off;

     // Solving chemistry for cells with temperature larger than Treact.
     Treact          0;
+    //Treact          300;

     // Initial sub step of ODE system. initialChemicalTimeStep 1e-07;

     // Turn on the load balancing when parallel computing is performed. balance         on;
-                //off

     // After a specified number of iterations, the DLB algorithm re evaluates the load.
     // Default value is 1.
     Iter            1;

     // Only chemistry integration time large than Tave*DLBthreshold is identified as a high load process
     // Tave is the average time of chemical reaction integration for all processes.
     DLBthreshold    1.0;

     OptRodas34Coeffs
     {
         absTol          1e-8;
         relTol          1e-4;
     }
     OptSeulexCoeffs
     {
         absTol          1e-8;
         relTol          1e-4;
     }

 # PLOG reaction